tunai/hybrid-boat-detection/README.md

 ```
 **Note**: your images need to be placed in **subfolders** from *"./data/"*.

-2. **Adjusting detection parameters**: If doing research or using your own data, change the parameters of *config.py* to test different backbones, hyper-parameters, etc. Three parameters determine the detection sub-regions in the image to be considered by both the DSMV and end-to-end object detector: "upper_ylimit", "DSMV_ylimit" and "OD_ylimit".
+2. **Adjusting detection parameters**: If doing research or using your own data, change the hyper-parameters of *config.py* to test different backbones, thresholds, etc. Three hyper-parameters determine the detection sub-regions in the image to be considered by both the DSMV and end-to-end object detector: *upper_ylimit*, *DSMV_ylimit* and *OD_ylimit*.

 <img align="center" src="https://i.imgur.com/daQFqyo.png">

 Detection bounding boxes whose top-left y-coordinates fall outside these bands are ignored.
-When first using your data, determine the detection band you wish to use for the DSMV (usually smaller, given that small vessels are only expected farther away from the camera), and the end-to-end object detector (larger, considering that they can identify medium- and large-sized boats well).
-These detection bands are going to be used throught a whole detection session, thus we recommend dividing the data into individual "layouts" (e.g., camera position) where the same detection bands can be used.
+When first using your data, manually determine the detection bands you wish to use for the DSMV (usually smaller, given that small vessels are only expected farther away from the camera), and the end-to-end object detector (larger band, considering that these detectors can identify medium- and large-sized boats well).
+These detection bands are going to be fixed throught a whole detection session, thus we recommend dividing the data into individual "layouts" (e.g., camera position), where a set of detection bands is valid.
+These bands are useful for ignoring irrelevant regions of the image (e.g., skyline or stactic foreground closer to the camera).

-The "OD_detection_threshold" determines the minimum detection score from the object detectors that would charactherize a valid vessel sighting.
-Other parameters include the models used and directories for input and output.
-Refer to the "help" describing each of them.
+The *OD_detection_threshold* determines detection score threshold for object detectors.
+Other hyper-parameters include the custom- and pre-trained models used and directories for inputs and outputs.
+Refer to the "help" describing each of them inside *config.py*.

 Once your images are placed in *"./data/"* and your inference parameters are set, run ```python main.py``` and subfolders will be created with the outputs described above.